YouTube

 SULAYMANIYAH

-After our 16th chai of the day and quick stop at the Great Mosque of Erbil we made off to our next stop, Sulaymaniyah.
+After our 16th cup of chai and a quick stop at the Great Mosque of Erbil, we headed east to Sulaymaniyah a city steeped in resistance, memory, and resilience.

 WHERE IS SULAYMANIYAH?